The Current Best — and Possibly the Only — DAC You Will Ever Need

 Settings and Advanced Controls

-On USB connectivity, the E50 II is plug-and-play on macOS and modern Linux systems as a UAC2 compliant device, requiring no driver.
-Windows users should install Topping’s Thesycon driver to ensure bit-accurate transfer and full sample-rate flexibility.
 The Bluetooth implementation uses Qualcomm’s QCC5125 chip and supports LDAC, aptX Adaptive, aptX HD, aptX, AAC, and SBC — reaching up to 96kHz/24-bit over LDAC.
-Bluetooth will never match wired digital inputs for absolute transparency, but the implementation is competent and convenient for casual wireless listening.
-One gap worth noting: MQA decoding is not supported, which will matter to TIDAL MQA subscribers but very few others given the format’s contracting relevance.
+A dedicated Bluetooth APTX toggle in the setup menu allows aptX Adaptive to be disabled if you prefer to force a different codec negotiation.
+Bluetooth will not match wired digital inputs for transparency, but the implementation is competent and convenient for casual wireless listening.
+One gap: MQA decoding is not supported, which will matter to TIDAL MQA subscribers but very few others given the format’s shrinking relevance.

 Sound Impressions